 This is a rush transcript.
 Copy may not be in its final form.

-Some seventeen Iraqis were killed and more than twenty wounded in fifteen minutes of sustained gunfire.
+Some 17 Iraqis were killed and more than 20 wounded in 15 minutes of sustained gunfire.
 On New Year’s Eve, Federal Judge Ricardo Urbina threw out the cases, but not for lack of evidence or because the men are not guilty.
 Urbina charged that prosecutors had committed gross misconduct in the case and violated the constitutional rights of the Blackwater men.

 To the Iraqi victims, the New Year’s Eve dismissal was shattering.
 Adding insult to injury, several of the Iraqi victims say they were pressured into a settlement with Blackwater earlier this month for what many considered a paltry sum.